xcore/sc_multi_uart/app_sk_muart_com_demo/doc_quickstart/quickstart.rst

    Hardware setup for Pipe option

-Short the following Pins in CMOS section or in RS-232 section of the  Muart Slice Card (XA-SK-MUART Slice Card).
-[Header-J3 (or) Header-J4 respectively]
+Short the following Pins in RS-232 section (Header J4) of the  Muart Slice Card (XA-SK-MUART Slice Card).

 .. list-table::
     :header-rows: 27